CeetronSolutions/resinsight-tutorials/tutorials/Demo_0_Interface/Demo_0_Interface.md

 ![Image](./Resources/Pictures/project_tree.png)

-The purpose of the Project Tree exist to manage the views and thereby what will be visualized in the main windows.
+The purpose of the Project Tree exist to manage the views and thereby what  elements of the deck will appear in the main windows.
 There can be multiple models, views, and properties.
-Properties can be filtered in several ways and combinations of their location, property value and geometrical indexing.
+Properties can be filtered in several ways and combination of one another.
+Some filtering mechanisms include location, property value and geometrical indexing.

+## Cell Results

 # Property Editor
 [Back to overview](#overview)

+The Property Editor is one of several ways to interact with the visualization.
+It will adapt to actions that you perform, if for instance you select [Cell Results](cell-results) in the [Project Tree](#project-tree) several drop-down menus will appear.
+These include but are not limited to Static, Dynamic, Generated, Properties, Input Properties etc.

 ![Image](./Resources/Pictures/property_editor.png)

+The Property Editor

 # Result Info
 [Back to overview](#overview)